Printing - High Res Digital

 HARMON: Gloss Baryta, Gloss Baryta Warmtone.

-ILFORD: Gallery Smooth Pearl 310, Gallery Smooth Gloss 310,Ilfotex, Gold Fibre Gloss
+ILFORD: Gallerie Smooth Pearl 310, Gallerie Smooth Gloss 310,Ilfotex, Gold Fibre Gloss, Gallerie Smooth Cotton, Gallerie Smooth Fine Art

 MOAB: Entrada, Slickrock Metallic